How to install PostgreSQL

 brew install postgresql

 The installation will commence.
-If something doesn't run smooth, Terminal will prompt you for additional actions.
+If something doesn't run smoothly, Terminal will prompt you for additional actions.

 Then give it a little time to be completed.
 What is great about this method is that Homebrew will automatically manage the dependencies required by PostgreSQL, and you won't have to install anything separately.